Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/PostProcessing/Sequence_CheckDigitIncreaseConsistency.md

 | Input Options     | `Disabled`<br>`Enabled` | `false`<br>`true`

+!!!
+Warning
+    This is an **Expert Parameter**!
+Only change it if you understand what it does!<br>

 ## Description

-An additional post-processing consistency check to improve zero crossing of rolling digit numbers.
+A post-processing consistency check to improve zero crossing detection of **rolling digits**.

 !!!
 Warning
-    It's not recommended to use with LCD digit numbers!<br>
+    It's not recommended at all to use with LCD digits.<br>
+    It's recommended to use alternative models than `dig-class11` for rolling digit processing.

+!!!
+Note
     Only useable for `dig-class11` models (0-9 + NaN).